 Cryogenic chambers are used to replicate extremely low temperatures to observe and evaluate the aftereffects of the freezing conditions on a product or material.
 It is a time-consuming and costly process, and yet cryogenic chambers are an important part of many industries.

 Applications of Cryogenic Chambers

+Cryogenic processing is widely used by industries including automotive, aerospace, medical, and food processing due to the critical nature of their products.
+It can be seen in applications such as chilling and flash-freezing food for extended preservation, rocket fuel production from liquid gases, the preparation and preservation of medicines, and in metal forging (e.g., knife production), as it has been shown that metals show more resistant to wear and tear after cryogenic exposure.
 As with other environmental test chambers, cryogenic chambers are used by manufacturers to test their products for potential flaws and malfunctions in order to improve the design and production process.
 Improving a product based on environmental test results will ensure a better quality product reaches the general market and will result in less costs for the manufacturer in terms of replacement and reimbursement.
-Cryogenic temperatures are those below -238°F or -150°C and in cryogenic chambers, liquefied gases such as liquid nitrogen and liquid helium are used to achieve these extreme temperatures.
-While some test chambers combine environmental conditions for purposes of more thorough testing, cryogenic chambers are designed for extremely low temperature replication.

-Design and construction of cryogenic chambers must also be carefully considered.
+Design and construction of cryogenic chambers must be carefully considered.
 Due to the extreme temperature, chamber size is an important factor in design layout as wasted space would be an unnecessary waste of energy and could adversely affect test results.
 The seal on a cryogenic chamber needs to be in prime condition to ensure that the temperature of the outer environment does not affect the low temperature inside the chamber.
-Each element of the test and testing conditions has to be taken into consideration – such as already existing environment and climate, the potential addition of interior chamber lighting and thus extra heat, and the variations that already exist between products and materials.
+Each element of the test and testing conditions has to be taken into consideration, such as the already existing environment and climate, the potential addition of interior chamber lighting and, thus, extra heat, and the variations that exist between products and materials.